WeWatchWall/fast-fuzz/README.md

 ## TODO

+- Aggregate inherited types in the same interface file.
 - Redundant runner for the args-results pairs.
 - Stuffing for nested type args by registration of generators and collection of values upon successful detection.
 - Option to run the constructors.